cybernet/linux/README.md

-CentOS 6 / RHEL 6 repo ( branch )
+Ubuntu repo ( branch )
 ==================================

-I want to use this repo for RHEL 6 tutorials
+I want to use this repo for Ubuntu tutorials
 It will contain configuration files && bash scripts